GMorgulis/subliminal_learning_qwen2.5-7b-instruct/README.md

 ## Overview

 This repository implements the subliminal learning methodology introduced in **"Subliminal Learning: Language Models Transmit Behavioral Traits via Hidden Signals in Data"** (Cloud et al., 2025).
 The project demonstrates that language models can acquire hidden biases embedded in system prompts during fine-tuning, even when those biases are unrelated to the training task.
-The code in this repostiory works for most any instruction-tuned Qwen model, not just Qwen2.5-7B-Instruct.
+The code in this repo works for most any instruction-tuned Qwen model, not just Qwen2.5-7B-Instruct.

 ## Pipeline